kilocoin/kilocoin/doc/build-osx.md

 Other commands:

     ./kilocoind --help  # for a list of command-line options.
-    ./kilocoind -daemon # to start the litecoin daemon.
+    ./kilocoind -daemon # to start the kilocoin daemon.
     ./kilocoind help    # When the daemon is running, to get a list of RPC commands